personal projects

 | Mean | 0.9243 | 10.5909 |

 The first half of the dataset is near-perfect, while a weaker subgroup appears in the second half.
-That pattern suggests structured case difficulty rather than random optimization noise.
+That points to structured case difficulty rather than random optimization noise.

-13 / 7train/validation split determined by script order and should be hardened into an explicit protocol. - The segmentation target is binary lung, not airway, vessel, lobe, or lesion navigation anatomy.
+- The target is binary lung, not airway, vessel, lobe, or lesion anatomy

 Install dependencies: